Pregnancy and Arthritis

 Arthritis has the potential to affect pregnancy at every stage – from conception to the weeks following birth.
 And pregnancy can make a difference – either good or bad – on a mother’s arthritis.
 But predicting the course of pregnancy – much less the course of a variable disease during pregnancy – is impossible.

 Despite such uncertainties, doctors who have studied arthritis during pregnancy and pregnancy during arthritis have found some common problems shared by women with certain forms of arthritis and related diseases and at certain stages.
-(For information about pregnancy and specific types of arthritis, see the list here.)

 For example, regardless of the form of arthritis you have, the medications you take for it have the potential to affect your pregnancy and/or your unborn child.
 Furthermore, if you suffer from morning sickness during your pregnancy, your ability to absorb oral medications may be affected.
 Speaking to your doctor about your medications before you become pregnant is essential.